hapax/hapax.github.io/assets/mindjam.md

 time of choice", then the deterministic nature of classical physics seems to rule out free will.
-Proponents of free will, who interpret "can" in this  --> We could find fault with the argument, since being "free to choose" is deeply ambiguous, leaving plenty of scope for the usual games of language, logic and modal hair-splitting.
+Proponents of free will, who interpret "can" in this  --> Being "free to choose" is deeply ambiguous, leaving plenty of scope for the usual games of language, logic and modal hair-splitting. -->

-Frankly, I don't have time for the technicalities.
-I simply don't think we have the freedom to choose in the sense most people mean.
-Partly, that is because the only way to get that freedom is to adopt peculiar and indefensible views of time and physics.
+It turns out that being "free to choose" is a deeply ambiguous notion, and it's worth a small digression to understand it better.

+If I have free will, then after choosing A, it is the case that I "could have" chosen B.
+This could mean two things: if things were different, I could chosen B; and if they were the same, I could chosen B.
+I think most people will agree that if things were different, our choices could change; they depend on circumstance.
+They may differ on just how much difference is needed, but at the end of the day, I don't think this is what people are really arguing about.
+But the second version imagines that, in some world where everything prior to the decision is the same, I choose B.
+For this to be possible, I need two things to hold: first, the laws of physics are indeterminate, and the state of the world now does not determine the state of the world in the future; and second, the future does not already exist.
+We need both.
+Indeterminism by itself might still give rise to a fixed (but not physically determined) future, while the existence or non-existence of future times is moot if their contents are determined by physics regardless.

 #### Brainjamor